+Swap Notional Credit F Rating Swap Fair

-Swap On the 2 - 1' Swap Counterparty Notional Amount Credit F Moody's S&P Fair Value Citibank, N.A., New York \$ 113,825 A1 A \$ (28,624)
+Counterparty Amount Moody's S&P Value

+Citibank, N.A., New York \$ 113,825 A1 Α \$ (28,624)

 Basis Risk - Basis risk is the risk that the interest rate paid by the District on underlying variable rate bonds to bondholders differs from the variable swap rate received from the applicable counterparty.
 The swap exposes the District to basis risk since the District receives a percentage of LIBOR to offset the variable rate the District pays on its bonds.
 The District is exposed to basis risk should the floating rate that it receives on a swap be less than the variable rate the District pays on the bonds.
 Depending on the magnitude and duration of any basis risk shortfall, the expected cost savings from the swap may not be realized.